thiagoalencar1/tiny-insurer-graphql/README.md

 ## DESCRIPTION
 Tiny Insurer App is a learning process in messaging (with RabbitMQ) and graphql topics.

 The app simulates an Insurer Company that receive Insured and Vehicle informations and emmit an insured policy to the client.

 This is a two part app that needs to run side-by-side.
-The second-parte is here: link-to-the-second-part.
+The second-parte is here: [Tiny Insurer App - Rest API](https://github.com/thiagoalencar1/tiny-insurer-rest).

 ## STACK
 - Docker